cassienoelle/cart263-2019/projects/project 2/README.md

 ### The Execution
 I used Pixi.js to program Simon.
 I originally wanted to build something with Phaser, but I found the documentation way too frustrating.
 Because there's not a lot of physics in this game anyways, I went with Pixi since it's utilized by Phaser and I thought it might be a more accessible starting point.
 This was probably a mistake.
 I wanted to learn something new but considering the time crunch I had, I should have just used P5 or jQuery.

 It was still fun and I like that Simon turned out to be a bit of a cheeky bastard.
 I think the interaction could be built out and iterated further in the future.
+That said, it's not the most satisfying to play because of how slowly you have to talk for the voice recognition to work and how prone annyang is to mis-register what you say.
+This makes it hard to achieve longer patterns or get into a rhythm.